ilmenit/DOSBUILD/readme.md

 # DOSBUILD environment

-The DOSBUILD environment is a time-saver for writing code in NASM for FreeDOS.
+The DOSBUILD environment is a time-saver for writing a code in NASM for FreeDOS.
 It allows *one-click compilation* and debugging, or even *no-click compilation* (with a watcher over file changes).
-It's integrated with VirtualBox so the correctly compiled *main.asm* file get automatically executed in a FreeDOS VM.
+It's integrated with the VirtualBox so a correctly compiled *main.asm* file get automatically executed in a FreeDOS VM.

 ![screenshot](https://raw.githubusercontent.com/ilmenit/DOSBUILD//master/dosbuild.png)